The Triple P’s of Soccer Coaching: Be Passionate, Be Positive, Be Patient

 As a soccer coach, the impact you have extends far beyond the tactics and drills you teach; it’s also in how you present yourself and interact with your players.
 My partner often tells me that my emotions are “written all over my face,” a reminder of how much our body language and expressions can communicate, often subconsciously.
 This realization is crucial when stepping onto the field to coach young, impressionable players.

 Stepping onto the pitch should be a ritual of transformation—leaving behind the stresses of adult life and fully immersing in the role of a coach who is passionate and positive.
-The energy and enthusiasm you bring to the field don’t just influence the mood; they set the tone for the entire session.
+The energy and enthusiasm you bring to the field doesn't just influence the mood; it sets the tone for the entire session.
 It’s infectious, and as the leader, your demeanour can either uplift or deflate the spirit of the game.

 It’s not always easy, especially after a challenging day.
 Maybe you struggled at work, skipped lunch, or had a disagreement with a colleague.
 Despite these challenges, the moment you enter the soccer pitch, you have an opportunity to reset.
 Coaching isn’t just about teaching; it can be a form of meditation, a chance to rejuvenate your spirit by engaging in something you love while impacting young lives.